 - Start the Inert gas system.

-- Check for the readings of oxygen analyzer.
+- Check for the readings of the oxygen analyzer.

 - Supply inert gas to the deck opening I.G main supply valve.